kubeshop/tracetest/docs/docs/concepts/expressions.md

 ### **String Interpolation**

 Some tests might require strings to be compared, but maybe you need to generate a dynamic string that relies on a dynamic value.
-This might be used in an assertion or even in the request body referencing an environment variable.
+This might be used in an assertion or even in the request body referencing a variable.

 ```css
 attr:error.message = "Could not withdraw ${attr:withdraw.amount}, your balance is insufficient."